nathanmsmith/nathansmith.io/content/_index.md

 Hi, I’m Nathan. 👋

-I’m senior at [UCLA](https://www.ucla.edu), where I’m majoring in computer science with a minor in digital humanities.
-I graduate in June 2021.
-After school, I'll be working on [Stripe Atlas](https://stripe.com/atlas) as a full-time software engineer based in Seattle.
+I am a software engineer who works on [Stripe Atlas](https://stripe.com/atlas).
+I recently graduated from [UCLA](https://www.ucla.edu) with a major in computer science with a minor in digital humanities.

 My interests include data visualization, functional programming, developer tooling, and full stack development.
-I've previously interned at [Facebook](https://www.facebook.com), [Stripe](https://stripe.com), [Keybase](https://keybase.io), [Datadog](https://www.datadoghq.com) and [Autodesk](https://www.autodesk.com).
+I've previously interned at [Facebook](https://www.facebook.com), [Stripe](https://stripe.com), [Keybase](https://keybase.io), [Datadog](https://www.datadoghq.com), and [Autodesk](https://www.autodesk.com).

-At UCLA, I led developers and coded websites for my [school newspaper](https://dailybruin.com/) and [radio station](https://uclaradio.com/).
-Last spring, I was an undergraduate teaching assistant for a [course on software development and tooling](http://web.cs.ucla.edu/classes/spring20/cs97-1/index.html).
+In my free time, I maintain [Hotseat](https://hotseat.io/), a website that provides real-time enrollment statistics, grade distributions, and professor reviews for all UCLA courses.

 On this site, you can: